beaujeant/beaujeant.github.io/AppSec101/programming.md

     int *pointer;
     int tmp;

-    // see previous example
+    // see the previous example

     pointer = malloc (amount * 4); // Integer are 4 bytes

-    // see pevious example
+    // see the previous example

     free(pointer);